jamestiotio/dbsys/project/lab1.md

 At this point, your code should pass the unit tests TupleTest and TupleDescTest.
-At this point, modifyRecordId() should fail because you havn't implemented it yet.
+At this point, modifyRecordId() should fail because you haven't implemented it yet.

 ### 2.3.
 Catalog